thomas-dunlop/budgeting-app/README.md

 The server can then be initialized using the `node app.js` command in your terminal.
 The server is hosted at **http://localhost:3000/**, although the port can be changed by editing the `port` variable in the `//Initialize Express` section of the app.js file.
 To access the front end, go to **http://localhost:3000/**.

 Note, the app has been slightly modified to allow for deployment to Heroku.
-In order to undo these changes to allow for local deployment, you will need to make the following changes:
+In order to undo these changes to allow for local deployment, you will need to make the following edits:
 - Change the `isProduction` variable in the `front-end-scripts.js` file from `true` to `false`.
 - For both forms in the `index.html` file, change the path for the `action` attribute from **https://envelope-budget-app.herokuapp.com/** to **http://localhost:3000/**.